 11.3 G/MSMO/14 MOTIONS - NEWRY, MOURNE AND DOWN DISTRICT COUNCIL

-Members were advised that correspondence has been received from Newry, Mourne and Down District Council regarding Motions adopted by that Council requesting Antrim and Newtownabbey Borough Council's support.
+Members are advised that correspondence has been received from Newry, Mourne and Down District Council regarding Motions adopted by that Council requesting Antrim and Newtownabbey Borough Council's support.

-A copy of the letter was circulated for Members' information.
+A copy of the letter is enclosed for Members' information.